-2020 2019 Reserve at January 1 109,956,240,991 105,298,073,320 Surplus transferred to reserve 30,918,309,040 4,658,167,671 Reserve Fund 140,874,550,031 109,956,240,991
+2020 2019 Reserve at January 1, 2020 109,956,240,991 105,298,073,320 Surplus transfer to Reserve Fund 30,918,309,040 4,658,167,671 Reserve Fund at December 31 140,874,550,031 109,956,240,991

-The Reserve Fund is recorded per Office Order No. 0145, series of 2012 which is based on the provisions of Section 27 of RA No. 7875, as amended by RA No. 10606, which states that the Corporation shall set aside a portion of its accumulated revenues not needed to meet the cost of the current year's expenditures as reserved funds: Provided, that the total amount of reserves shall not exceed a ceiling of P306.600 billion, the amount actuarially estimated for two years' projected program expenditures: Provided further; that whenever actual reserves exceed the required ceiling at the end of the Corporation's Fiscal Year, the excess of the Corporation's Reserve Fund shall be used to increase the program's benefits, decrease the member's contributions and augment the health facilities enhancement program of the DOH.
+The Reserve Fund is recorded in compliance with Office Order No. 0145, Series of 2012 which is based on the provisions of Section 27 of RA 7875 as amended by RA 10606, which states that the Corporation shall set aside a portion of its accumulated revenues not needed to meet the cost of the current year's expenditures as reserved funds: Provided, that the total amount of reserves shall not exceed a ceiling of P470.59B, the amount actuarially estimated for two years' projected program expenditures: Provided further; that whenever actual reserves exceed the required ceiling at the end of the Corporation's Fiscal Year, the excess of the Corporation's Reserve Fund shall be used to increase the program's benefits, decrease the members' contribution and augment the health facilities enhancement program of the DOH.

-The remaining portion of the Reserve Fund that is not needed to meet the current expenditure obligations or used for the above-mentioned programs shall be placed in investments to earn an average annual income at prevailing rates of interest and shall be known as the "Investment Reserve Fund."
+The remaining portion of the Reserve Fund that are not needed to meet the current expenditure obligations or used for the abovementioned programs shall be placed in investments to earn an average annual income at prevailing rates of interest and shall be known as the "Investment Reserve Fund" xxx: